 Habanada Peppers – The Non-Spicy Habanero Variety

 We all know about the famous habanero pepper.
 But have you heard of the habanada pepper?
-Michael Mazourek of Cornell University developed this variety to have the flavor of a habanero with none of the heat.
+Michael Mazourek of Cornell University developed this variety to have the flavor of a habanero without any heat.

-We love seeing professional and amateur plant breeders develop new pepper types.
-The variation across the capsicum genus is remarkable, and the habanada pepper continues to popularize the practice.
+I love seeing professional and amateur plant breeders develop new pepper types.
+The variation across the capsicum genus is remarkable, and the habanada pepper continues to popularize the hobby.

 About Habanada Peppers: